shazz/C64_Coding_Tutorials/1-Quickstart/README.md

 Now, all that is left is to build our program and run it on the emulator.
 Start a terminal sessions (or within Visual Code) and browse to the folder your code is located, to build our program, write the following command:
-`dasm test.asm –otest.prg`
+`dasm test.asm –otest.prg`.

+Normally, `dasm` shoud only says something like `Complete.
+(0)` and a file `test.prg` should be created.

-Please note the spacing before the first two lines (processor and org), `dasm` requires this to compile.
+Please note the spacing before the first two lines (processor and org), `dasm` requires this to assemble the source code.

 Let’s run it in the emulator.
 Type the command x64 test.prg and hit [Enter].
-Then you will see the emulator starting, and loading the program `TEST.PRG` into the memory.
+Then you will see the emulator starting.
+Then go into the `File` menu and select `smart attach disk/tape ...` then select the program `test.prg` where it is located.

 ![C64 screen](https://github.com/shazz/C64_Coding_Tutorials/raw/master/1-Quickstart/docs/image10.png)

 All that is left is to run the application from the emulator.
 To do this, type the command `SYS 4096` in the emulator….
-….and hit ENTER.
+….and hit [ENTER].

 The application should now be running, giving you a result that looks something like this: